crealime/front-friend/git/vim.md

-Hit the Esc key to enter "Normal mode".
+Hit the Esc key or Ctrl (Command on Mac) + C to enter "Normal mode".
 Then you can type : to enter "Command-line mode".
 A colon (:) will appear at the bottom of the screen and you can type in one of the following commands.
 To execute a command, press the Enter key.

 `:q` to quit (short for :quit)